France plans Friends of Syria meet, rejects Iran

 "This is what we suggested at the (foreign ministers) meeting we just had (in Istanbul on Wednesday).
 Yesterday, most countries agreed to place the plan under Chapter 7, but we need Russia and China to agree."

-(Reporting by John Irish, Alexandria Sage, Elizabeth Pineau and Daniel Flynn; Editing by Robert Woodward)
+(Reporting by John Irish, Alexandria Sage; and Elizabeth Pineau; Editing by Robert Woodward)